MicrosoftDocs/windows-dev-docs/hub/powertoys/powerrename.md

 ## PowerRename window

-After selecting files in Windows File Explorer, right-clicking and selecting **PowerRename** (which will appear only when enabled in PowerToys), the PowerRename window will appear.
+After selecting files in Windows File Explorer, right-clicking and selecting **PowerRename** (which will appear only if enabled in PowerToys), the PowerRename window will appear.
 The number of items you've selected will be displayed, along with search and replace values, a list of options, and a preview window displaying results of the search and replace values you've entered.

 ![PowerRename Menu screenshot.](../images/powerrename-menu.png)